Lab: Axistream Multiple DMAs (axis)

 Now you can leave the rest of the connections to the tool.
 There should be a highlighted strip on top of your diagram window.

 At this point, your design should contain 2 AXI-interconnects.
 One of them connects the M_AXI port of the PS with the S_AXI_LITE ports of the 2 DMAs and our HLS IP.
-This enables the PS to configure these IPs:
+This enables the PS to configure these IPs.
+Your entire block diagram should look like this:

 The other connect the M_AXI ports of the DMAs to the high performance S_AXI port(s) of the PS.
 DMAs use this channel to perform read and write with the memory.